VolcannXd/DottedNoiseGenerator/README.md

 This is more technical.
 The threshold indicate to the algorithm how far from a point the pixel is brightned.

-### The *invert* parameter
+### The *contrast* parameter
-> type : Boolean
+> type : Double 0 <= brightness <= 1

-If this parameter is true the brightness from the point is maximum..
-Otherwise the brightness is minimal and pixels are brightning up with distance.
+This parameter is in charge of the brightness.
+Except that it can invert value when reaching 0.5 or above.

 ### The *seamless* parameter
 > type : Boolean